chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

   duration: Full Day
 overview:
   items:
-  - title: The Old Town, the Street of the Knights, the Grand Masters Palace (for photos)
+  - title: The Old Town Walls and Gates for photos from outside
-  - title: The New Town, the Old Harbor - Colossus of Rhodes
+  - title: The New Town, the Mandraki Old Harbor - Colossus of Rhodes
   - title: The North Point of the Island – Aegean and Med Sea
   - title: The Acropolis of Rhodes, the Temple of Apollo, the Greek Stadium, and the Theatre